moments-behavior/orange/README.md

 In the node folder (like `5cam` folder), it contains 1 or more camera configs `[camera serial].json`.
 An example config file is in the `config` folder.
 Please name the file after the serial number of your cameras and set the config according to your camera specifications.
 To enable `gpu_direct`, set `gpu_direct` to true, and set the `gpu_id` to select which gpu to use for image processing of the camera.

 ### Network mode
-One can network multiple PCs to scale to more cameras.
+One can network multiple PCs to scale up to more cameras.

 The recorded videos are saved at `orange_data/exp/unsorted` by default.
 But it can be easily changed while using the app.